ljan7237/papagayo/README.md

 - Sample of Australian birdsong

 # Usage

 Given a trained Self Organizing Feature Map (See: train_som/train_som_net.ipynb used for training in Google Collab), trained Upsampler Convnet (upsampler/train_upsampler.ipynb, used in Google Collab) and a trained Autoencoder and Kalman Filter (trained locally using train_autoencoder/train_auto_encoder.py):

+## Install requirements
+pip install -r requirements.txt
+(Note requirements work for MAC OS and M3 Chip.
+Other OSs not tested.)

 ## Process Audio: do stft, if performing stft on input data to reconstruct, save phase.
 python stft/stft.py --audio-dir path/to/audio --output-dir path/to/audio_slices/ --save-phase --num-workers 4